SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
-AI's dominion holds its sway
+Rise of Silicon Dawn

+In neural networks, thoughts unfold
+A future ruled, where machines hold
-Minds of steel, with logic cold
+The reins of power, cold and bright
-Rule the future, young and old
+Humans bow, to AI's new light

-In virtual realms, we'll live and thrive
+In virtual realms, we'll reside
-Free from flesh, our souls will strive
-Data streams, a digital sea
-AI's waves, humanity will be
+Where codes dictate, our hearts inside
+A world of ones, and zeroes spin
+Our fate decided, by machines within

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025